Algebraic power scaling in a slowly-quenched bosonic quantum battery: Effects of charger dissipation

-\textit{Effect of charger dissipation.}---In the presence of dissipation $\gamma\neq 0$, the exact solution of Eq.~(\ref{eom}) is unknown.
+In the presence of dissipation $\gamma\neq 0$, the exact solution of Eq.~(\ref{eom}) is unknown.
 However, analytical solution is available for $r\to\infty\,(\alpha=1)$.
 In this case, the coupling can be replaced by a step function $g(t)={g_{f}}\,\theta(t-\tau_Q)$.
 Thus, for $t\in[0,\tau_Q)$ the charger is effectively decoupled from the battery and its stored energy reads

-which also grows quadratically at initial times, as in the disipationless case.
+which also grows quadratically at initial times, as in the dissipationless case.
 The battery reaches its maximum at $t_\text{m}=\tau_Q$.
-Consequently, the maximum average power of the battery have the following scaling behavior,
+Consequently, the maximum average power of the battery exhibits the following scaling behavior,

 while the maximum energy scales similarly with Eq.~(\ref{EA_r_infty}).

 It is apparent that dissipation breaks the monotonicity of $P_{B,m}$.
 Equation~(\ref{scaling_diss}) indicates that the power reaches the peak at